 Carmen has been happily married for eight years.
 She is mother to two beautiful children, and is involved in her local church.

-Chris has more than 20 years’ experience working with mothers and babies.
+Chris has more than 30 years’ experience working with mothers and babies.
 She has been a board-certified lactation consultant since 1994 and has worked at Community as a lactation consultant since 2004.
 She loves what she does, especially watching moms and babies fall in love and including fathers in her support.
-Chris helps facilitate the Tuesday morning breastfeeding support group at Community North where she can watch mothers grow along with their babies.
+Chris helps facilitate the Tuesday morning and Wednesday evening breastfeeding support groups at Community North where she can watch mothers grow along with their babies.

 Mendy Roudebush, RD, IBCLC